Afsaneh

-Afsaneh is a poem by Nima Yoshij and the Manifesto of She'r-e Nimaa'i, published in December 1923.
+Afsaneh (Persian: افسانه) is a poem by Nima Yooshij, published in December 1923 which is considered as the manifesto of She'r-e Nimaa'i.
 Afsaneh was very new in various aspects, including the way it was expressed and the texture, and led to the emergence of a new school of poetry in Iranian poetry.
 Nima Yoshij dedicated this poem to his teacher, Nizam Vafa.

 What divides contemporary Iranian poetry into two periods before and after Afsaneh is not the meter and new rhythm experiences nor the variety of popular literature used in it, but the kind of narrative hidden in it that expresses the superior reality.

 Background

 In 1910, the young Nima Yoshij, who had not yet changed his name at the time, went to study at St. Louis School in Tehran.
 During Yoshij's studies at that school, he learned French well and became acquainted with French romantic poets, including Lamartine.
 Along with French poetry, his teacher Nizam Vafa, who was also a poet, greatly influenced the intellectual development of Nima Yoshij.
 In 1919 he began writing poetry based on local legends of Mazandaran and storytelling French poetry.
 He later named the poem Afsaneh.

 He gave part of Afsaneh to his friend Mirzadeh Eshghi to publish in his newspaper, Twentieth Century.
 The publication of Afsaneh provoked much opposition from the traditionalists and many accusations were leveled against him.
 Some time later, he published the poem in its entirety.
 In the first week, several newspapers criticized the poem.
 Poets like Mohammad Taghi Bahar immediately issued a statement against the poem.